 NEW BUSINESS

-Board Vacancy Application Extension: Consider Board application deadline extension, from September 15th, 2021 to September 28th, 2021.
-Notice of Vacancy will reflect new date adjustments and posted within District upon approval.
+Appointment to Vacancy on Board of Directors: Review Applications and Consider Making An Appointment for Board Vacancy.
 (Action)

 ADJOURNMENT

 Generally, agenda packets and other public documents are available for inspection by the public at the District Office located at 4545 E. Church Avenue, Fresno, CA. However, due to current COVID-19 emergency, the office is closed.
 You may request meeting agendas by email, you can ask to be added to the mailing list by calling (559) 264-6867 or send your request by email to info@calwarecreation.org.
 The agenda packet is posted at www.calwarecreation.org.